rapenne-s/bento/doc/reference.md

 Using `bento status` you can track the current state of each hosts (time since last update, current NixOS version, status report)

 [![asciicast](https://asciinema.org/a/520504.svg)](https://asciinema.org/a/520504)

+# Status list

+- **sync pending**: no configuration file changed, only files specific to **Bento** changed
+- **rebuild pending**: the local version has been updated and remote will need to run `nixos-rebuild`
+- **up to date**: no difference between the local configuration and what the remote system is running
+- **extra logs**: the update process has been run more than once, this shouldn't happen.
+The most common case is that the update service has been started again manually.
+- **failing**: the update process failed
+- **rollbacked**: the update process failed, but a rollback has been done to previous version. **Bento** won't try to update until a new configuration is available.